Visit us for confidential support, whatever your religion or beliefs

-The Chaplaincy is found on the ground floor of the Nuffield Building.
+The Chaplaincy is found on St Pauls Road.
 It is available to all students and staff for a confidential chat, somewhere to have lunch with friends, or just some quiet space.

 We'll listen to you confidentially about whatever you want to explore.
 Our Chaplains have pastoral skills that can help with establishing values, meaning and purpose for living.